dezdeepblue/behavioralBluetooth/README.md

 # behavioralBluetooth
 Behaviorally based redefinition of CoreBluetooth.

 CoreBluetooth is amazing!
 It's good times, for real.
 Sadly, it is lacks a few features I find very useful when dealing with lesser devices such as the HM-10.
-For example, a search which is based on a specific amount.
+For example, a search which is based on a timer.
 Of course, it's fairly easy to implement these features, but I got tired of rewriting the same helpers over-and-over.

 I am pushing the design of the module to be behavior based.
 I'm not sure this is the correct term, but it does describe what I am trying to accomplish.
 Often, I want to switch how the iOS BLE device acts, these "behaviors" are really all I care about.
 Well, that and actually getting data from the iOS to a nearby microcontroller.
 Anyway, I decided to try and focus on getting these desired behaviors out the iOS device, rather than conforming to sound OO code.